ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

    - The Connector repeats this process for every file part until all parts are uploaded.
 2. The Connector makes a call to `PATCH /boxes/{box_id}/uploads/{file_id}` to inform the UCS that the file upload is complete.
 This request requires a `UploadFileWorkOrder` token.
-The UCS sets the `FileUpload` with the matching ID to `COMPLETE` and instructs S3 to complete the multipart upload.
+The UCS sets `complete=True` for the `FileUpload` with the matching ID and instructs S3 to complete the multipart upload.
 The Connector displays a message to the user indicating that the file upload was successful.

 ### `FileUpload` Deletion
 The user, via the `ghga-connector` with a valid WPAT, makes a request to the UCS's